Kana Watanabe: Bellator MMA

 On December 10, 2020, it was announced that she had signed a multi-fight contract with Bellator.

 On April 2, 2021, she made her U.S. debut at Bellator 255 against Alejandra Lara.
 She won the bout via split decision.

 Watanabe faced Liz Carmouche on June 25, 2021 at Bellator 261.
 She lost the bout via TKO in the opening 35 seconds via a series of stand-up punches.
 It was her first loss in 12 career fights.

 Watanabe faced Denise Kielholtz on May 13, 2022 at Bellator 281.
 She won the fight via a triangle choke submission in the second round.

 Watanabe faced Ilima-Lei Macfarlane on April 22, 2023, at Bellator 295.
 She lost the close bout via split decision.

 Watanabe faced Veta Arteaga on July 30, 2023 at Bellator MMA x Rizin 2.
 She won the fight by unanimous decision.

 Professional Fighters League

 Watanabe debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and won her bout against Shanna Young by unanimous decision.
 Young missed weight, so she was fined a percentage of her purse and given a point deduction in the standings.

-Watanabe faced face Liz Carmouche on June 13, 2024 at PFL 4.
+Watanabe faced Liz Carmouche in a rematch on June 13, 2024 at PFL 4.
 She lost the fight via armbar submission in the third round.

 On February 18, 2025, the promotion officially revealed that Watanabe joined the 2025 PFL Women's Flyweight Tournament.

 In the quarterfinal, Watanabe faced Jena Bishop on April 11, 2025, at PFL 2.
 She lost the fight via unanimous decision.

+Watanabe faced Paulina Wiśniewska on April 11, 2026, at PFL Chicago: Pettis vs. McKee.
+She lost the bout via TKO in the second round.